• Free shipping on all orders

 8. Lemon and Vinegar

-A very effective yet simple to make cleaning solution for your furniture and floors is a lemon and vinegar solution.
+A very effective yet simple to make a cleaning solution for your furniture and floors is a lemon and vinegar solution.
 This can be made by mixing ½ cup of lemon juice with 2 cups of white vinegar in a bottle.
 The solution should help remove the greasy stains of anal sac secretions from your floor and furniture.
 The lemon juice also helps deodorize some surfaces.
 However, the solution might not be gentle on fabrics, such as a couch, and should be spot tested at an inconspicuous area before using it elsewhere.
 In addition, you shouldn’t spray this solution onto your dog, and you shouldn’t let your dog lick this solution either.

 hepper-dog-paw-divider 3